-Let’s back track to an important point.
+First let’s back track to an important point.

 Successful transition hairstyles start with the right hairstylist.
 You know one who is on board with what you are trying to do?
 Much like you did when deciding if you should get a pixie in the first place.

 Plus they must have the skills to shape what length you’ve got at each stage so it at least looks somewhat sexy, edgy and flattering.
 Sorta like you are wearing your tresses that way on purpose?